RodrigoBertotti/flutter_url_image_load_fail/README.md

 # flutter_url_image_load_fail

-Widget to Flutter that allow load images from an URL and define the Widgets that will be shown on states of loading, loaded with success and failed to load
+Flutter Widget that allow load images from an URL and define the Widgets that will be shown on states of loading, loaded with success and failed to load

 ## Getting Started